pucilpet/mariadb-galera-swarm/README.md

  - If the file `/usr/local/lib/startup.sh` exists it will be sourced in the start.sh script.
  - If you need to promote a running node to be a new "Primary Component" you can run the following command to do so:
        $ docker exec -i <container> mysql -p /primary-component.sql
+ - You can monitor cluster state changes more clearly by setting `wsrep_notify_cmd` to `/usr/local/bin/notify.sh` which will output the updates to the Docker logs/console.

 ### Credit